mario-digital/Saga_FE_CoinGecko/README.md

 pnpm dev
 ```

-The application will automatically start on an available port (3000, 3001, etc.) and display the URL in the console.
+The application will automatically start on an available port.
+If port 3000 is busy, it will find the next available port (3001-3010).

+**Port Detection Feature:**

+- 🚀 **Automatic**: No more "port already in use" errors
+- 🔍 **Smart Detection**: Checks ports 3000-3010 automatically
+- 📡 **Clear Output**: Shows which port is being used in the console
+- 🎯 **Multiple Instances**: Run multiple development servers simultaneously

 ## 📁 Project Structure